gtlsgamr/htxyz/posts/blog/photos.md

 title="Photographs from 2014"
-description="Some photos I tool at my school in 2014" date=2022-03-30
+description="Some photos I took at my school in 2014" date=2022-03-30
 +++
 These are some photos I clicked when I was in 12th grade in Delhi Public School